You are here: Home > Departments > Service > Snow Removal

 Salt Sensibility Program:

 At times, heavy slush discharged from a plow will knock down a mailbox.
 Most mailboxes, if properly placed and installed, will withstand heavy slush.
-The City will NOT be responsible for damage done to mailboxes knocked down by heavy snow or slush.
+The City will repair mailboxes knocked down by heavy snow or slush, if damaged by our vehicles.
 Before winter please make sure that your mailbox is properly fastened to the pole.

 The U.S. Postal Service guidelines for mailbox installation: